SnapperGee/portfolio-client/README.md

 1. `dev`

-    The `dev` script executed via `$npm run dev` starts a local web server with hot module reloading.
+    Executed via `$npm run dev`, this script starts a local web server with hot module reloading.

 1. `build`

-    The `build` script executed via `$npm run build` compiles the TypeScript source code and then has Vite bundle it into a production distributable ready format.
+    Executed via `$npm run build`, this script compiles the TypeScript source code and then has Vite bundle it into a production distributable ready format.

 1. `lint`

-    The `lint` script executed via `$npm run lint` runs linter using the ESLint on the TypeScript source code.
+    Executed via `$npm run lint`, this script runs the linter using the ESLint on the TypeScript source code.

 1. `preview`

-    The `preview` script executed via `$npm run preview` starts a local web using the built production distributable ready bundle.
+    Executed via `$npm run preview`, this script starts a local web server using the built production distributable ready bundle.

 [node shield]: https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white "node"
 [node website]: https://nodejs.org/en/about "node"